 1. New Product Ideas

-The most obvious place where creativity comes in handy is in developing new products.
+The most obvious place to be more creative is in product development.
 Your goal is to make something new that doesn't exist in the world already.
 You want it to be original but also something your audience can use.
-Creativity will be essential.
+To achieve this balance, leveraging creativity will be essential.

 One day, Sony founder Masaru Ibuka had a creative brainstorm that would change the way people the world over would enjoy music.
 He asked his engineers to develop a pocket-sized music player that he could take with him on his long airplane trips.
 Voila!
 A revolutionary new product was born.

 The Walkman was actually an improvement made to Sony's handheld tape recorders.
-It was a tape recorder that didn't record, but its great advantage was that it was portable.
+It seemed counter intuitive to produce a tape recorder that didn't record until you realized that its portability was a game changer.

 Creativity can be used not just to create innovative new products, but to make changes to your products that make them more useful or convenient for your users.